Claude vs ChatGPT: Stop choosing. Start routing.

 Price compression made the debate stupid

-Twenty bucks a month for ChatGPT.
-Twenty for Claude.
-Forty total.
-Rounding error against one bad ad set.
-Stop making this a budget argument.
-If you can't get $40 of value out of an AI in a month, something's wrong.
+Twenty bucks a month for ChatGPT Plus.
+Twenty for Claude Pro.
+Forty total — a rounding error against one bad ad set.
+The ladders even mirror each other up to $200.
+If you can't get $40 of value out of two frontier AIs in a month, the problem isn't the pricing page.

 The job each one owns